whitew1994WW/InterviewTask/README.md

 # Submission

-Please return your code and results to tony@thedatashed.co.uk
+Please return your code and results to talent@thedatashed.co.uk

 Please do not return the database via email (it's quite large!)